kruckenberg/kruckenberg/README.md

-### Howdy 🤠

-I'm currently overhauling a GraphQL APIs and working mostly in Node JS.
+At work: wrangling GraphQL APIs and working mostly in Node JS Not at work: teaching coding
-I'm also teaching computer science and Python-based game development.